cambridge-cares/TheWorldAvatar/Agents/SewageAgent/README.md

 ```

 #### Import the CSV data file into the agent
 The number of columns inside the imported CSV data files should not exceed 7500, otherwise it will throw an index-out-of-bound error.
 Therefore, it is recommended to separate the whole data into few CSV files to instantiate the sewage network.
 Please refer to set the required environment variables section in the Dockerfile for importing different CSV files into the agent.
-All the CSV files have to be put under config folder
+All the CSV files have to be put under config folder.
+It is able to take in all the CSV files and instantiate them all at once.